-INDICATORS: e. establishing constructive relationships with students, staff, welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance b. ensuring that all students and staff are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.